openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

 .. note::

    Note that the ZFS install we did outside in the LiveCD persists here.
-Hence, it is not needed to maunally install zfs-release and zfs again.i
+Hence, it is not needed to maunally install zfs-release, zfs-dracut and zfs again.

 #.
 For LUKS installs only, setup ``/etc/crypttab``::